Guardianship Lawyers in Los Angeles

 Guardianships may be appropriate for people other than minor children, such as for adults who are incapacitated or involved in certain juvenile court or immigration matters.
 The Sands Law Group, APLC has helped countless clients facing many different circumstances obtain legal guardianship.
 Our compassionate guardianship attorneys will work hard to tailor an approach to your specific needs and budget.

-Helping Clients Obtain Legal Guardianship
+Helping Clients Obtain Legal Guardianship in Los Angeles

 Becoming a guardian requires the filing of a petition and other forms with the court, notification to relatives and potentially other persons and agencies, and a hearing.
 The court may also direct an investigator to conduct interviews and provide a report with recommendations.
 Even minor errors or omissions at any step of the guardianship process can result in significant delays.